-- Creating a supportive, collaborative and nurturing community for both students and staff: - Enabling our staff to deliver teaching and learning excellence, which is both challenging and inspiring to all; - Providing outstanding pastoral care and developing all of our students' individual qualities; - Ensuring that all stakeholders are valued and contribute to the success and sustainability of the School: and - Embedding a passion for learning which will change lives and last a lifetime.
+- Creating a supportive, collaborative and nurturing community for both students and staff: - Enabling our staff to deliver teaching and learning excellence, which is both challenging and inspiring to all; - Providing outstanding pastoral care and developing all of our students' individual qualities; - Ensuring that all stakeholders are valued and contribute to the success and sustainability of the School; and - Embedding a passion for learning which will change lives and last a lifetime.

 The school is accommodated in a range of buildings of various dates, including a superb joint school/community use Leisure Centre (with sports hall, swimming pool, flood lit all weather astro turf pitches and squash courts), a new nine laboratory Science block; three new Design and Technology rooms; six Information Technology rooms; a large staff room, faculty staff learning areas, training and conference rooms.
+There is also a large staff car park.